Arrest warrant: Bench warrant

 A bench warrant is a summons issued from "the bench" (a judge or court) directing the police to arrest someone who must be brought before a specific judge either for contempt of court or for failing to appear in court as required.
-Unlike a basic arrest warrant, a bench warrant is not issued to initiate the first criminal action.
+Unlike a basic arrest warrant, a bench warrant is not issued to initiate a criminal action.

 For example, if a defendant is released on bail or under recognizance and misses a scheduled court appearance, or if a witness whose testimony is required in court does not appear as required by a subpoena, a bench warrant may be issued for that person's arrest.
-In cases where a bench warrant is issued to arrest people who posted bail and subsequently missed their court dates, usually after they are rearrested and brought before the judge, the judge may raise the bail amount or revoke it completely.
+In cases where a bench warrant is issued to arrest someone who posted bail and subsequently missed their court date, once they are rearrested and brought before the judge, the judge may raise the bail amount or revoke it completely.

-If a law enforcement officer stops an individual with an outstanding bench warrant against him, the person may be detained on the warrant, and may be held in jail until a bond is posted or a hearing is held on the warrant.
+If a law enforcement officer stops an individual with an outstanding bench warrant against him, the person may be detained on the warrant, and may be held in jail until bond is posted or a hearing is held on the warrant.
 The hearing may result in the court setting a new bail amount, new conditions, and a new court appearance date.
 If a criminal defendant is arrested on a bench warrant, the court may determine that the person is a flight risk (likely to flee the jurisdiction) and order that person held without bail.

+Civil arrest warrant

+A civil arrest warrant (capias mittimus) — in some applications known as a writ of bodily attachment — is an order issued by a court or, in some cases, a parliamentary body to compel the legally required attendance of a person at a judicial hearing or other proceeding.

+Courts may issue civil arrest warrants, for instance, in cases of bankrupt debtors who have neglected to both fulfill judgments against them and to voluntarily appear in court; the arrest warrants in these cases don't result in detention or confinement, rather they authorize law enforcement to compel the attendance of the debtor to a session of the court, at the conclusion of which they are released.